Christian Salvesen: After whaling

 As a public company, the business focussed on European logistics, buying Swift Transport Services in October 1993.
-The non logistics businesses were sold during this period.
+The non-logistics businesses were sold in this period.

 Salvesen have had mixed fortunes since the beginning of the 1990s.
 A potential takeover by Hays plc in August 1996, which could have valued the shares in the 350–400 pence range, did not result in a formal offer.
 This did however lead to the spin off of the generator hire business, Aggreko in March 1997, and the arrival of a new Chief Executive, Edward Roderick, who led the business until his sacking in May 2004.

-During this period, a Swedish investor AB Custos discussed buying the company, and yet again no formal offer was issued to shareholders.
+In this period, a Swedish investor AB Custos discussed buying the company, and yet again no formal offer was issued to shareholders.
 This was in July 2000.

 In October 2004, a merger was proposed with TDG plc, but this apparently failed because of the pre merger positioning of key executives from both companies.
 On 2 October 2007, the board recommended a cash offer by Norbert Dentressangle for £254.4 million to buy Christian Salvesen.
 The takeover was completed on 14 December that year.